Is it necessary to pay for insurance to address the risk of chancel repairs when buying a house in Heathfield?

-I'm buying a new build house in Heathfield with a mortgage from Norwich and Peterborough Building Society.
-The developers would not budge the price so I negotiated five thousand pounds worth of extras instead.
-The sale representative advised me not inform my lawyer about this extras as it would jeopardize my mortgage with the lender.
+I'm purchasing my first flat in Heathfield benefiting from help to buy.
+The developers refused to reduce the price so I negotiated 6k of fixtures and fittings instead.
+The house builders rep advised me not disclose to my lawyer about the extras as it will jeopardize my mortgage with the lender.
 Is this normal?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I need to instruct a conveyancing solicitor for my conveyancing in Heathfield.
 I've chance upon a site which looks to be the ideal offering If it is possible to get all formalities completed via web that would be ideal.
 Should I be concerned?
 What should out be looking out for?

 As usual with these online conveyancers you need to read ALL the small print - did you notice the extra charge for dealing with the mortgage?

 I only have Fifty years remaining on my lease in Heathfield.
 I now wish to extend my lease but my freeholder is absent.
 What should I do?